 - 1 large bell pepper

-- Kosher salt and freshly ground black pepper, to taste
+- kosher salt and freshly ground black pepper to taste

-- Chopped fresh cilantro, optional for serving
+- Chopped fresh cilantro optional for serving

 - Place the chicken pieces in a ziptop bag, pour in the marinade, then tightly seal the bag, removing as much air as possible.
 Turn and lightly squish the bag to coat the chicken.
 Set the bag in a shallow baking dish (to protect from leaks), then let marinate at room temperature for at least 30 minutes or place in the refrigerator to refrigerate longer or overnight.
 If using wooden skewers, soak the skewers in water for at least 1 hour prior to grilling.